Guide collection

 What not to infer

-Body Types and Constitution Tendencies should not become a reason to change food, tea, herbs, supplements, medication, exercise, sleep, care routines, or timing of professional care.
+Body Types should not become a reason to change food, tea, herbs, supplements, medication, exercise, sleep, care routines, or timing of professional care.
 It is a reading aid.

 Does not claimThis does not approve behavior change, self-treatment, delayed care, or product use.